Check here or call the hotline (575-646-6278) after 8pm on the day of Campus Observatory to see if it will be open or closed.

 The Campus Observatory is located on Williams Street just to the south of the parking lots, and just in front of the track.
 It is set back from the street a bit, so look for three domed buildings.
 Linked is a more detailed map.

 Weather permitting, the observatory is open on Mondays and Wednesdays from 9-10 PM.
-Please check this page to find out if observatory is open or closed due to cloudy, rainy, dusty or stormy skies (note that we cannot see stars and planets through clouds, and dust damages the optics of our telescopes!).
+Please check this page to find out if observatory is open or closed due to cloudy, rainy, dusty or stormy skies (note that we cannot see stars and planets through clouds, and dust damages the optics of our telescopes!) or call the observatory hotline – there will be a message explaining whether we are open or closed.
 Sometimes it clears too late to open, while other times it will cloud-up right before we open.
 That’s life in the astronomy world.
 Thus, it is best to always try to do your observing at the beginning of each observing period, and not wait until the last possible week—you may get clouded out, and there is no way to make-up this work.

 If you would like to see the cloud coverage heading our way in the next few hours, or learn about the conditions that might close our 3.5 meter telescope up in Sunspot NM, take a peek at the Apache Point Weather Information Page.